 Annual Percentage Rate

 According to Lantern by SoFi, a car loan apr pertains to the total cost of borrowing money.
 The number includes both the amount of money you are requesting from the lender plus any interest and lender fees attached to it.
 As a general rule of thumb, the lower the APR on a car loan, the less expensive it is to borrow the money over time.
-Even a percent difference in loan APR can translate to thousands of dollars when magnified to a typical 5- to 6-year car loan.
+Even a percent difference in loan APR can translate to thousands of dollars when magnified to a typical 5- to the 6-year car loan.

 Researching your financing options before you even visit a local dealership is important to find the lowest auto loan rates in the market.
 Although the dealer financing plan you are offered on-site may be reasonable, dealers have no incentive to provide you with low financing rates unless you’ve already secured a pre-approved offer that they need to beat.
 Call up local lenders to apply for financing and potentially get pre-approved.
 You can also find some financial institutions that run special programs for first-time auto loan consumers.